-I made these Sponge Bob Patrick cakes for my son’s fourth birthday and my daughter’s second birthday.
+I made these Spongebob Patrick and friends cakes for my son’s fourth birthday and my daughter’s second birthday.
 They are only nine days apart so we had a joint party.

 I made Sponge Bob by baking a 10×8 cake and a 9″ square cake, any flavor will do.
 I used Funfetti because it was for kids.
 The 10×8 is the main part of Sponge bob.
 The upper half I iced with vanilla icing colored with a lot of yellow food coloring.
 I used my butter knife to make swirls in the icing to make him look pockmarked.

 On the lower half I used plain vanilla icing to make his shirt in the upper part of the half, the lower part of the half is chocolate icing to make his pants.
 I then cut the square cake in half, then that half into quarters.
 Two of the quarters were covered in chocolate icing and used for his feet.
 The other two I used as legs by putting a small area of chocolate then an area of yellow for his skin and a small area of white for his socks.

 I then put chocolate icing in a gallon zip lock bag and pushed all to the corner and cut a very small hole in the bag (I was out of piping bags).
 I outlined his eyes and mouth.
 The nose is very thick yellow icing.
 I also outlined his clothes to make them look crisp.
 I mixed a little red icing and made his tie.
 I used white icing and my makeshift piping technique to fill in the eye and teeth.

 Patrick was made out of one 9″ square pan and the other half of the cake used for Sponge bob.
 From the small piece I carved out a pointy head.
 The big piece I carved the sides and bottom to make his shape, I just eyeballed it.
 I used pink food coloring and vanilla icing to cover the exposed skin.
 His swim trunks are made with green and purple icing.
 I outlined everything with chocolate icing and filled in the eyes.